 "We'll be living together soon," Brittany reminds her, playing with the hem of Santana's sleep shirt.
 "Which means you'll have to learn to share.
 What's yours will be mine."

 "I've already learned that lesson," the brunette sighs, reminding Brittany that she's been living with roommates for a couple of months now.
-And if she can live with Kurt and Rachel for that long without committing murder and/or suicide, she knows living with Brittany will be no problem.
+And if she can live with Kurt and Rachel for that long without committing murder, she knows living with Brittany will be no problem.
 "Which reminds me, we have to have sex extra loudly at least once to scare Berry."

 "I think that would scare Kurt worse."